+Note that a different covariate distribution in the target group changes the value of the marginal estimand.
+Some authors have explored on how to extend inference to a different target population\cite{dahabreh20,cole10}.
 Interestingly, marginal estimands appear to be favoured for causal inference from observational data: Hern\'an and Robins define a population causal effect as `a contrast of any functional of the \textit{marginal} distributions of counterfactual outcomes under different actions or treatment values' (emphasis added)\cite{hernan20ci}.
-By this definition, the within-stratum odds ratio of 9 does not appear to target a population causal estimand, since it is a contrast of conditional distributions, though the word \textit{marginal} is a choice rather than necessary to the definition.
+By this definition, the within-stratum odds ratio of 9 would not target a population causal estimand, since it is a contrast of conditional distributions, though the word \textit{marginal} is a preference rather than necessary to the definition.

 In non-inferiority studies, where the null is a non-zero difference between arms on some scale, it is frequently argued that the margin of non-inferiority is easier to understand, define and interpret on a marginal than a conditional scale.
 This is in line with our own experiences in collaborations.